essif-lab/framework/docs/terms/wallet.md

 Other kinds of data may be stored by a wallet as well - we will have to see what is practical and makes sense.

-By ‘securely storing data’ we mean that such data
+By 'securely storing data' we mean that such data

 -   remains available until a request is received from an electronic Colleague that is entitled to request deletion of such data;
 -   remains unchanged during the time in which it is stored;